Open Nav

 return int(round(time.time() * second_in_miliseconds))

-Full code is available here.
+Full code is available on Github.

 Running the above code invokes the action for listening to nearest device.
 After successful pairing you should see a chart similar to: